YixuanFu06/HandsClapping/README.md

 For more information of running the program, please see [README.md](src/README.md) in `src` directory.

-## Install with Released Versions
+## Install with Releases

-To install with released versions, just find the released version which fits your operating system and computer structure provided by us in the repository.
-The project now only supports released versions for Windows system and Linux system on x86_64 structure.
-However, maybe released version for Linux can also work on arm64 but we're not really sure.
+To install with releases, just find the releases which fits your operating system and computer structure provided by us in the repository.
+The project now only supports releases for Windows system and Linux system on x86_64 structure.
+However, maybe releases for Linux can also work on arm64 but we're not really sure.

 After installing, you can run the program according to the introduction in [README.md](src/README.md) in `src` directory.

 Sadly, we can't support Macos currently for technical reasons.
-We'll be glad if you are willing to offer assistance to construct released versions for Macos.
+We'll be glad if you are willing to offer assistance to construct releases for Macos.

 > **TOUCH US**\
 > Rasing issues in the repository is welcomed.
 Also, feel free to touch Yixuan Fu at the email provided in his profile.